Breakfast

-The bread is incredibly soft, tender and fluffy and stays so for days without preservatives by using a roux starter.
+Using a roux starter, the bread is incredibly soft, tender, and fluffy and stays so for days without preservatives.
 After making the roux, you add the bread ingredients to a stand mixer.
-You can do this by hand but it will take longer and require quite a bit of kneading.
+You can do this by hand, but it will take longer and require quite a bit of kneading.
 The dough needs to be kneaded until it can pass the windowpane test.

-The windowpane test is a way to check if the gluten has been developed by testing the dough’s elasticity.
+The windowpane test checks whether the gluten has been developed by testing the dough’s elasticity.
 You should be able to stretch the dough out without it breaking until it becomes thin and sheer enough that light can pass through if held up to a light or window.
 If the dough tears immediately when you try to stretch it, then it is not ready.

-The dough is divided into individual rolls and then proofs for a second time, about 15 minutes then rolled the dough out, folded into thirds and rolled back up and shaped back into balls.
-In your bowl, whisk together the flour, instant yeast, salt and milk.
-In another bowl or large liquid measuring cup combine the milk, egg, melted butter and the cooled Tangzhong.
+The dough is divided into individual rolls and then proofed for a second time, about 15 minutes.
+Then, the dough is rolled out, folded into thirds, rolled back up, and shaped back into balls.
+In your bowl, whisk together the flour, instant yeast, salt, and milk.
+In another bowl or large liquid measuring cup, combine the milk, egg, melted butter, and the cooled Tangzhong.

-Pour the liquid ingredients over the dry ingredients and knead the heck out of it.
-It will look very sticky and wet at first, It will become nice and pliable as the kneading progresses.
+Pour the liquid over the dry ingredients and knead the heck out.
+It will initially look very sticky and wet, but It will become nice and pliable as the kneading progresses.
 Let it knead for 15 to 20 minutes until it’s slightly sticky but not messy.
 You should be able to stretch it between your hands into a thin film without it breaking right away.

 When it starts tearing, it will tear circularly.
-Ball up your dough and place it in a greased bowl, then cover with plastic wrap to rise.
+Place your dough in a greased bowl, then cover it with plastic wrap to raise.
 After 60 to 90 minutes, it should poof up like this.
-Turn it out on a work surface, you shouldn’t need to dust anything with flour.
+Turn it on a work surface; you shouldn’t need to dust anything with flour.

 Divide the dough into equal pieces.
-Place the rolls into the prepared pan and cover loosely with plastic wrap until it poofs up once again; 40 to 50 minutes.
-Give them a gentle brushing of egg wash then into the oven it goes.
-Bake until gorgeous and golden brown; 30 to 35 minutes, then slather them with some melted butter.
+Place the rolls in the prepared pan and cover loosely with plastic wrap until they poof up once again 40 to 50 minutes.
+Give them a gentle brushing of egg wash, and then into the oven they go.
+Bake until gorgeous and golden brown, 30 to 35 minutes, then slather them with some melted butter.

 Ingredients;